jonathanwider/eval-unseen-awg/README.md

 `pip install -e .`

 For practical reasons we also use `configs/paths.yaml` and `configs/variables.yaml` files here in adition to those defined in `unseen-awg`.
-To avoid errors, their contents should be identical to that of the configs in the `unseen-awg`.repository.
+To avoid errors, their contents should be identical to that of the configs in the `unseen-awg` repository.